MTV VMAs ready to host, honor some of music’s biggest acts

 Lil Nas X, Jack Harlow and Kendrick Lamar are tied for leading nominees with seven apiece.
 Harlow and Lil Nas X’s collaboration “Industry Baby” propelled their nominations, landing them in competition for artist of the year along with Drake, Bad Bunny, Ed Sheeran, Harry Styles and Lizzo.

-Closely behind are Harry Styles and Doja Cat, who received six nominations apiece, while Sheeran, Billie Eilish, Drake, Dua Lipa, Taylor Swift and The Weeknd each have five.
+Closely behind are Harry Styles and Doja Cat, who received six nominations apiece, while Sheeran, Billie Eilish, Drake, Dua Lipa, Tayler Swift and The Weeknd each have five.

 Harlow is pulling double duty, joining LL Cool J and Nicki Minaj as the show’s emcees.
 The VMAs are being being held at the Prudential Center in Newark, New Jersey, and will air beginning at 8 p.m.
 Eastern.